Nellore Municipal Corporation

 Nellore Municipal Corporation is the civic body of Nellore, Andhra Pradesh, India.
 It has a population of 6,00,869 (2011 census).
-It is located 279km from the capital city.
+It is located 279 km from the capital city.
 It was established as Nellore Municipality in 1884 and was constituted as a municipal corporation in 2004.
 There are two zones and 54 election wards in this municipality.
 Primacy of Nellore City accounts for 65% of the urban population of Nellore district.

 Jurisdiction

 The corporation is spread over an area of 48.39 km2.